 Amegy Credit Agreement

-On April 29, 2011, the Company closed the Amegy Credit Agreement for a new \$500,000 revolving credit facility with Amegy with a maturity date of February 28, 2012.
+On April 29, 2011, the Company closed the Credit Agreement for a new \$500,000 revolving credit facility with Amegy.
 Borrowings under the facility are to be used for working capital and other general business purposes of the Company.
-During the three months ended September 30, 2011, the Company drew \$500,000 under the Amegy Credit Agreement.